topkat/green_dot/doc/src/content/docs/guides/api-services.md

     // You can customize the generated route, by default it's all POST and the
     // route name is based on the variable name (myService => '/my-service')
     route: ['GET', '/users'],
+    // alternative route
+    aliasRoute: '/users/alternative',

     // Rate limiting
     rateLimiter: '5/min',
     // you can set different configs for a certain env (here env === 'test')
     rateLimiter: { default:'5/min', test: '100/min' },

+    // Access control
+    for: ['admin', { role: 'appUser', hasEmailValidated: true }],
+    notFor: ['guest'],

+    // Cache management, when using this, the frontend cache will invalidate for
+    // the configured queries
+    invalidateCacheFor: ['user*', 'profile*'],

+    // Environment control: this service will only be exposed in configured envs
+    forEnv: ['test'],

+    // Input validation control.
+This can be useful if you want to avoid triggering an error if the body may be malformed or uncomplete
+    doNotValidate: false,

+    // allow only those IPs to access the service, all other requests will take a 403 permission error
+    ipWhitelist: ['127.9.9.1']

+    // will not be generated in SDK, you can still access the route via SDK (Eg: ($ as any).myService()) but it will appear nowhere in the SDK code
+    maskInSdk: true

+    // Plugin specific routes
+    // Require 2FA authentication (headers with `_2FA` field set) [needs doubleAuthentication plugin](./plugins/double-authentication)
+    needs2FA: true,
+    needsFingerprintOrPincode: true, // see above
     ...
 })
 ```